builtbynabil/colorgen/README.md

 - Screenshot and crop and make it as your new wallpaper

 ## Todos
-- [ ] Improve the site in terms of UX and UI
+- [x] Improve the site in terms of UX and UI
 - [ ] Make users able to save images [Right click or hold to save image]
 - [ ] Better interface to hide the color form
+- [ ] Integrate color pickers